 There is one more thing you could do to help your child write paragraphs.
 Show her examples of paragraphs in school books, library books, newspapers, and magazines.
 This will help her to see how they are organized and written in real life situations.

-Those are some ways you can help your child write paragraphs.
-Please feel free to share any methods you have used.
+Those are just some of the ways you can help your child write a good paragraph.
+Do you know of some others?
+Please feel free to share in the comment section below.